 Some advocates of the potato diet recommend variations in preparation to offset the lack of nutrients and suggest small amounts of butter or cheese to make the diet more palatable.
 Since these recommendations are often up to the individual dieter, however, we can’t comment on just how helpful (or harmful) such additions would have on the potato diet.

-Like we mentioned previously, much of the struggle for weight loss includes maintaining a consistent deficit in the number of calories burned versus the number of calories ingested.
+Like we mentioned before, much of the struggle for weight loss includes maintaining a consistent deficit in the number of calories burned versus the number of calories ingested.
 The potato diet works well in this regard for several reasons.

 The Effect on the Body